showmyth/Cmatrix-Clone/README.md

 ## About

-**Cmatrix-Clone** is a hobby project aimed at implementing the classic [CMatrix](https://github.com/abishekvashok/cmatrix) terminal program from (mostly) scratch in C. This project serve zero purpose and the development will depend on my available will to live!
+**Cmatrix-Clone** is a hobby project aimed at implementing the classic [CMatrix](https://github.com/abishekvashok/cmatrix) terminal program from (mostly) scratch in C. This project serves zero purpose and the development will depend on my available will to live!

 ## Features